sammcj/m2e/vscode-extension/README.md

 3. Search for "M2E - American to British English Converter"
 4. Click Install

+You can also browse to the [VSCoode Marketplace online](https://marketplace.visualstudio.com/items?itemName=SamMcLeod.m2e-vscode).

 ### From VSIX File

 1. Download the latest `.vsix` file from [GitHub Releases](https://github.com/sammcj/m2e/releases)